Missing Children's Assistance

 Pre-Application Procedure

 Preapplication coordination is required.
 An environmental impact statement is required for this listing.
-An environmental impact assessment is not required for this listing.
-This program is excluded from coverage under E.O.
-12372.
 Generally applicant documentation includes the Standard Form 424 (SF-424 - Application for Federal Assistance), a program narrative, budget detail worksheet, and budget narrative.
 There also are a number of certifications that may be required, and other elements, as specified in the program announcement.
 For specific application instructions see applicable program announcement.

 Application Procedure